jai-bansal/airline-tweets-nlp/README.md

 ***

 #### Dataset Details:
 I use the 'Airline Twitter sentiment' dataset obtained at the URL below.
-To find the dataset, search for 'Airline' https://www.crowdflower.com/data-for-everyone/
+To find the dataset, search for 'Airline' on the page. https://www.crowdflower.com/data-for-everyone/

 Specifically, I use the 16,000 row dataset uploaded on February 12, 2015 by CrowdFlower.